 By following the steps outlined in this tutorial, you should now be able to set up and configure Perfmatters to optimize the performance of your WordPress site.
 By disabling unnecessary features and scripts and optimizing your database, you can improve your site’s load time and overall performance.

 I am a freelance web designer and developer located in Oshawa, ON.
 I have been involved in website design since 1998.
-I specialize in building WordPress websites for service based businesses, and I am committed to helping my clients outrank their competition.
+I specialize in SEO for local businesses, and I am committed to helping my clients outrank their competition.